marcosscriven/galeforce/README.md

-# Galeforce
+# GaleForce

-Galeforce is a minimal patch to the standard Google Wifi image, enabling ssh access.
+GaleForce is a minimal patch to the standard Google Wifi image, enabling ssh access.

 ## How to build image